 The distinctive, glassy bands left by silica and other minerals appear in endless variations on the agates, which makes them fun to collect — and show off.

 When my kids and I went to the Agate Days show in Moose Lake High School, Stan Peterson of Cloquet took a shadow agate out of his case and showed it us.

 "Because the lines are so close together, when you move it, it changes your perspective,'' he said, moving it from side to side.
 "It looks like water, doesn't it?
 It's an optical illusion.''

-Peterson and his wife, Fran, live near a gravel pit and have been picking for decades; as longtime members of the Gem and Mineral Club, they contributed 25 pounds of agates to the stampede.
+Peterson said that he and his wife, Fran, live near a gravel pit and have been picking for decades; as longtime members of the Gem and Mineral Club, they contributed many pounds of agates to the stampede.

 "We do this for the joy of picking and showing them off,'' he said.